-Although I may not be a professional photographer, I’ve received photos for web design clients enough times to know what is the best to work with when it comes to creating a website.
+Although I may not be a professional photographer, I’ve received photos for web design clients enough times to know what is best to work with when it comes to creating a website.
 Quality photography is crucial for a professional, high-end site.
 I can only make a design look so good if the photos are bad.

 So for the instances where I can’t recommend a photographer or give art direction on a shoot, here are some tips for you to ensure you have a dynamic website that attracts new clients.